This doc explains required styles and recommended phrasings for user-related terminology on the New Relic One user model.

 The following recommendations for permissions-related documentation philosophy applies primarly for documenting our New Relic One user model, not our original user model.

-For documentation about New Relic features, we don't document restrictions related to user type (basic user, core user, full platform user) or default groups.
-The only doc we explain what's available by user type is in the 'User type' documentation.
+For most docs for specific New Relic features, we don't document restrictions related to user type (basic user, core user, full platform user) or default groups.
+The primary place where we explain what's available by user type is in the 'User type' documentation.
 Some reasoning about why that is:

-- User type: The only place we document restrictions related to user type is in the primary 'User type' doc.
+- User type: The place we document capabilities related to user type is the primary 'User type' doc.
 This means that we don't need to put user type requirements in every doc about a feature.
 One reason for this is that basic users have explanations and upsell information in the UI, so this will mostly be self-evident.